OpenNebula/docs/source/management_and_operations/edge_cluster_management/onprem_cluster.rst

   * - **Storage**
     - Hosts should have enough local storage mounted under ``/var/lib/one`` to store the virtual disk images of the VMs.

-The overall architecture of the on-premises cluster is shown below.
+The overall architecture of the On-Premises cluster is shown below.
 OpenNebula will create for you the following resources:

 * Image and System datastore for the cluster.
 The storage is configured to use the Hosts :ref:`local storage through OneStor drivers <onestor_ds>`.
-On-premises clusters also include access to the default datastore, so you can easily share images across clusters.
+On-Premises clusters also include access to the default datastore, so you can easily share images across clusters.
 * Public Network, bound to the Internet interface through a Linux Bridge.
 * Private Networking, implemented using a VXLAN overlay on the management network.

 |image_prem|

-Tutorial: Provision an On-premises Cluster
+Tutorial: Provision an On-Premises Cluster
 ================================================================================

 Step 1.
 Check your hosts